-The scheme was prepared in collaboration with key stakeholders including Gold Coast City Council, Griffith University and state agencies.
+The scheme was prepared in collaboration with key stakeholders including Council of the City of Gold Coast (the City of Gold Coast), Griffith University and state agencies.

 2.1 Location

 The Parklands PDA is located in Gold Coast city approximately 3.3km west of the Southport CBD and 3.6km east of the Pacific Highway.
 The PDA has an area of approximately 29 hectares and is bounded by Smith Street Motorway to the south east and Parklands Drive to the south west.